Warning: This article contains major spoilers.

 Euron went out like token villain.

 Euron was always token trash by design.
 The horny punk of a pirate was someone written to sneak up on beloved characters with tactics that made little sense.
-In season seven, he somehow snuck up on Yara’s fleet and defeated Dany’s Dornish allies in a single stroke.
+In season seven, he somehow snuck up to Yara’s fleet and defeated Dany’s Dornish allies in a single stroke.
 He was a cheap instrument to give the beloved villain in Cersei some equal footing.
 So naturally, he went out in the most cheap-ass way possible: a sword to the stomach, to be forgotten forever as he talks to himself.

 At least we got Clegane Bowl, which was pretty decent.